b0sh4ng-github/Twitch-Chat-Downloader-Enhanced/readme.md

 Built on the original tcd, the enhanced version (planned) will add more fine-tuned search-vector returns, add video downloads, add error-catching-and-retires-later functionality, add parallel processing, add multiple-auth-and-routing, and potentially add other features as well.

+As a pseudo amazon web evangelist, I find it funny watching twitch attempt to deal with open source wrappers of their existing systems.

 ### Requirements

 * [Python 3.8 or newer](https://www.python.org/downloads/)